-3. TORCHING SAFETY
+4. TORCHING SAFETY

-- 3.1 Only CERTA certified torch applicators shall operate torches when an open flame will contact any part of a roof. - 3.1.1 Using an open flame for roof drying or de-icing over combustible' roof surfaces shall not be permitted. - 3.1.2 The use of an open flame torch solely to heat bitumen equipment valves (i.e., hot luggers, felt layers or kettles) or bitumen pipe assemblies is acceptable and may be performed by a noncertified applicator as long as an open flame does not contact combustiblei roofing materials. - 3.2 Protect materials that may burn when in contact with an open flame.
-Never torch directly to any combustiblei material. - 3.3 Never torch directly in an area where you cannot see the path of the open flame (including-but not limited to flashings, corners, curbs, voids, expansion joints and small roof penetrations).
-Use alternative application methods, such as torch-and-flop indirect torching, cold-applied adhesives or mop-applied with hot bitumen, in these areas. - 3.4 A lit torch shall only be placed on the roof surface using a functional torch stand. - 3.5 A lit torch shall never be left unattended.
+- 4.1 Only CERTA certified torch applicators shall operate torches when an open flame will contact any part of a roof. - 4.1.1 Using an open flame for roof drying or de-icing shall be performed by CERTA certified torch applicators. - 4.1.2 The use of an open flame torch solely to heat bitumen equipment valves (i.e., hot luggers, felt layers or kettles) or bitumen pipe assemblies is acceptable and may be performed by a noncertified applicator as long as an open flame does not contact the roof, flashings or any part of the roof assembly. - 4.2 Never torch directly to any combustible material.
+Identify and protect materials that may burn when in contact with an open flame, such as, plywood, oriented strand board (OSB), wood, plank wood fiberboard and other combustible building components. - 4.3 Never torch directly to an area where you cannot see the path of the open flame (including-but not limited to-flashings, corners, curbs, voids, expansion joints and small roof penetrations).
+Use alternative application methods, such as torch-and-flop indirect torching, cold-applied adhesives or mop-applied with hot bitumen, in these areas. - 4.4 A lit torch shall only be placed on the roof surface, with the flame positioned in a safety direction, using a functional torch stand. - 4.5 A lit torch shall never be left unattended.

-4. FIRE WATCH
+5. FIRE WATCH REQUIREMENTS